-It may come as a surprise to learn that local councils are amongst the most regular of our door drop clients.
+It may come as a surprise to learn that local councils are amongst the most regular of our clients.
+Councils often use door drop distributors to deliver information across the Borough.
 The nature and importance of the materials they send out means that they require reliable delivery often within a specific time frame to what can be a wide area of coverage.
 Being as the content of the letters is important information that residents need to know, such letters must be delivered to every property within any given area, including shops and even homes with “No Junk Mail” stickers as such letters are classified as informative material.
 We enable communication between councils and communities by providing them with a reliable service that fits their requirements, be it delivering a small number of letters to local residents on a tight turnaround or blanket coverage of publications throughout a borough.

 Many councils publish their own monthly or quarterly magazines informing residents of what’s going on in the local area.
+A great example of this is the London Borough of Barnet’s Barnet First Magazine.
 These publications contain important information about bin collections and recycling and how council tax is being spent, as well as news of local activities, initiatives and volunteering opportunities.
-With all addresses in a borough being covered, we regularly deliver magazines to over 100,000 homes per issue.
+With all addresses in a borough being covered, our door drop distributors regularly deliver magazines to over 100,000 homes per issue.
 Some wards have their own newsletters and certain councils also supply printed material to residents, detailing adult education courses in the area.

 When roads need to be resurfaced or closed due to events, developments or maintenance, letters are delivered to all residents within a certain radius, informing them that noise or disruption may occur as a result of works.
 Letters give dates and times of disruption so that residents are aware and can accommodate.
 It is our responsibility to ensure that all letters are delivered to every address necessary within a required time period.